madewithlinux/refsheets/ecen454_refsheet.md

 # specifically for final
 * exam 1 was on March 8 (2017.03.08)
 * nothing specifically from previous exam
+* HW6 was due on March 8, so exam is HW7-HW11

 # Propagation vs Contamination delay
 * contamination delay ($t_{cd}$): time from input change to **any** output changing value